-NOTICE 0 Safety sensor malfunction caused by dirt!
-Perform all work in an environment which is as dust-free and dirt-free as possible.
-Do not touch any of the parts inside the device.
-M WARNING Malfunctioning of safety sensor due to incompatibility of connection unit and scanner unit!
+NOTICE Safety sensor malfunction caused by dirt!
+Image: Safety sensor malfuncti WARNING Malfunctioning of safety sensor due to incompatibility of connection unit and scanner unit!
 Malfunctioning of safety sensor due to incorrect configuration!
 Wherever possible, replace the scanner unit with a scanner unit with the same range and performance class (e.g. RSL 420-M with RSL 420-M).
-The safety sensor configuration stored in the connection unit is only adopted without changes if the new scanner unit sup- ports all configured functions.
-Change the configuration parameters of the safety sensor using the configuration and diagnostic software according to the performance class of the scanner unit or of the connection unit.
+The safety sensor configuration stored in the connection unit is only adopted without changes if the new scanner unit supports all configured functions.
+Change the configuration parameters of the safety sensor using the configuration and diag nostic software according to the performance class of the scanner unit or of the connection unit.
 If a scanner unit is attached to a connection unit with a lower performance class (e.g. scanner unit RSL 430 to connection unit CU416), the integrated cable management of the connection unit means that only the functions of the lower performance class (of the connection unit) are available.
-If a scanner unit is attached to a connection unit with a higher performance class (e.g. RSL 420 scanner unit to CU429 connection unit), the performance of the scanner unit re- stricts the functions to those of the lower performance class (of the scanner unit).
-Change the configuration parameters of the safety sensor using the configuration and diag- nostic software according to the operating range of the replaced scanner unit.
-If the scanner unit is replaced with a scanner unit with a different range (e.g. RSL 420-L with RSL 420-M), you must check and, if necessary, adapt the configuration of the safety sensor.
+If a scanner unit is attached to a connection unit with a higher performance class (e.g. RSL 420 scanner unit to CU429 connection unit), the performance of the scanner unit restricts the functions to those of the lower performance class (of the scanner unit restricts the functions to those of the lower performance class (of the scanner unit).
+Change the configuration parameters of the safety sensor using the configuration and diag nostic software according to the operating range of the replaced scanner unit.
+If the scanner unit is replaced with a scanner unit with a different range (e.g. RSL 420-L with RSL 420-M) you must check and, if necessary, adapt the configuration of the safety sensor.